SunnyDeng/azure-content-dede/articles/active-directory-b2c/active-directory-b2c-devquickstarts-web-api-dotnet.md

 {
 	// The user's objectId is extracted from the claims provided in the id_token, and used to cache tokens in ADAL
 	// The authority is constructed by appending your B2C directory's name to "https://login.microsoftonline.com/"
-	// The client credential is where you provide your application secret, and is used to authenticate the application to Azure AD string userObjectID = notification.AuthenticationTicket.Identity.FindFirst("http://schemas.microsoft.com/identity/claims/objectidentifier").Value;
+	// The client credential is where you provide your application secret, and it is used to authenticate the application to Azure AD string userObjectID = notification.AuthenticationTicket.Identity.FindFirst("http://schemas.microsoft.com/identity/claims/objectidentifier").Value;
 	string authority = String.Format(CultureInfo.InvariantCulture, aadInstance, tenant, string.Empty, string.Empty);
 	ClientCredential credential = new ClientCredential(clientId, clientSecret);